 Primary Biliary Cirrhosis

 Primary biliary cirrhosis (or PBC) is a condition in which the bile ducts (ducts that remove bile from the liver) become irritated and inflamed, eventually causing damage to the liver cells and cirrhosis (irreversible scarring).
-The cause of PBC is unknown, but many experts believe it is an autoimmune problem, in which the body's own immune cells start to attack the bile ducts.
-More than 90 percent of patients with PSC are adult women, usually between 35 and 60 years of age.
+Most patients with PSC are adult women, usually between 35 and 60 years of age.

 Unfortunately, more than half of those with PBC have no symptoms when they are diagnosed.
 Doctors become aware of the disease after analyzing routine blood work for other conditions or reasons.
 The symptoms are often very vague; they may include abdominal pain or fatigue.
 As the condition progresses, symptoms like jaundice (yellowing of skin or eyes), fatty stools, itching and fatty deposits under the skin or eyelids occur.

 Diagnosis and Treatment